akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/02-Hosting-A-Web-Application-On-EC2/01-VPC-and-Subnets-Setup.md

-## ✅ Steps to Create a VPC in AWS Console
+## ✅ Steps to Setup VPC and Subnets

 ### Step 1: Open the VPC Dashboard